Flixbox/songseeker-card-generator/README.md

 An example can be found in `data/example-youtube-songs.csv`.

+## FAQ

+- I'm getting a lot of `uncaught attribute` messages.

+The Musicbrainz API is used to double-check each song's release date.
+Unfortunately the library used to check this data appears to be a little bit out of date.
+The warnings appear to have no effect.

 ## Contributing

 Contributions to the SongSeeker Card Generator are welcome.
 Please ensure to update tests as appropriate.